andrea-calligaris/mobile-app-template-for-godot/readme.md

 ## Possible future features

-* Customized _FileDialog_ (or I'll just wait for the ability to call the OS file manager).
+* A customized _FileDialog_, or I'll just wait for the ability to call the OS file manager (see https://github.com/godotengine/godot-proposals/issues/1123.

 ## Contributing